 Food manufacturers face unique challenges regarding food spoilage and regulatory compliance.
-Rapid movement of ingredients and products through the supply chain is vital to maintaining profitability.
+Moving ingredients and products rapidly through the supply chain is vital to maintaining profitability.
 Food manufacturing software relieves many of the challenges of an unforgiving industry.

 This guide will help you select food manufacturing software suited to your business:

 Food manufacturing software helps you keep track of raw materials required to make products to ensure you keep the right production schedule and ingredients on hand in order to meet demand.
 Traceability is especially important in a food manufacturing system.
 Should contaminations be found in any of the products, manufacturers, stores, and customers need to be able to easily identify which batches were affected.
 Knowing which batches were affected will save you a lot of time and money when you have to track down and get rid of affected products.